 Researchers are looking at how nicotine contributes to the development of cancer.
 While it may be too early to say nicotine causes cancer, questions are being raised about how the chemical acts in non-tobacco forms like e-cigarettes and nicotine-replacement patches.
 Researchers are discovering that the connection between nicotine and cancer is more complicated than commonly thought.

 Nicotine exerts its effects through a chemical pathway that releases dopamine to the body’s nervous system.
 Repeated exposure to nicotine sets up a dependence and withdrawal response.
 This response is familiar to anyone who has attempted to quit using tobacco products.
-More and more, scientists are demonstrating nicotine’s powers beyond its addictiveness.
-Recent studies suggest that nicotine has several cancer-causing effects:
+More and more, scientists are demonstrating nicotine’s powers beyond its addictiveness. suggest that nicotine has several cancer-causing effects:

 - In small doses, nicotine speeds up cell growth.
 In larger doses, it’s poisonous to cells.